dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the GET request is not an Observation Request, the Authorization Server MUST ignore the 'pmax' parameter, in case this is included.

-* 'diff': if included, it indicates to perform a diff query of the TRL.
+* 'diff': if included, it indicates to perform a diff query of the TRL (see {{ssec-trl-diff-query}}).
 Its value MUST be either:

    - the integer 0, indicating that a (notification) response should include as many diff entries as the Authorization Server can provide in the response; or